 "Just as the past decade created a need for protection from online data breaches, identity theft and ransomware, the prevalence of medical overbilling has paved the way for the unique medical bill review and repricing that WellRithms performs," concludes Dr. Weintraub.
 "As this guide documents, WellRithms provides health plan sponsors a comprehensive, legally defensible protection that is second to none."

-About WellRithms

-WellRithms is Leveling the Paying Field[TM] for purchasers and providers of health care committed to fairness in medical bill reimbursement.
-The company is recognized as the Master of Payment Integrity[TM], serving group health and workers' compensation payors who rely upon its unparalleled technical, medical and legal expertise.
-WellRithms Shield Indemnification[TM] is backed by a captive insurance company, transferring all legal and financial liability from the payor to WellRithms.
-Visit https://www.wellrithms.com.
+WellRithms saves money for health plan sponsors by Leveling the Paying Field[TM] between healthcare purchasers and providers.
+The company serves group health and workers' compensation payors who seek the most advanced medical bill review system available, the most precise repricing, and unsurpassed plan savings.
+WellRithms Shield Indemnification[TM], backed by our insurance captive, sets WellRithms apart by transferring full financial liability from the payor and participant to WellRithms, rendering balance billing tactics, collections, and pressures to overpay ineffective and unenforceable.
+Visit www.wellrithms.com.

-###

-INGERS PAPERS